-In addition to the protocol parameters above that can be changed via on-chain miner voting, most things on Ergo can be changed via a soft-forking protocol (90% support required).
+In addition to the protocol parameters listed below that can be changed via on-chain miner voting, most things on Ergo can be changed via a soft-forking protocol (90% support required).
 This excludes critical changes such as changing the max supply.

 - Voting epoch length =

 - Voting epochs before approved foundational change activation =

 The following table describes vote identifiers, default values (during launch), possible steps, and minimum and maximum values.

 - If the step is not defined in the table, its value is defined as \(\max(\lfloor current\_value / 100 \rfloor, 1)\).

 - If the minimum value for a parameter is not defined, it equals zero.

 - If the maximum value is not defined, it equals

 A miner includes a parameter identifier (\(id\)) into the block header to propose or vote for increasing a parameter.
 If the miner supports decreasing the parameter, they would include (\(-id\)) into the block header.

 |1||Storage fee factor (per byte storage period)||1250000||25000||0||2500000|